richb-hanover/LCDC/README.md

-# LCDC/PB Questionnaire - March 2019
+# About the LCDC/PB Questionnaire - March 2019

-This repository contains information collected in March 2019 from Lyme NH residents.
+This is information collected in March 2019 from Lyme NH residents.
 The questions for the survey were created as a joint project of the Lyme Community Development Committee and the Lyme Planning Board.

-The main web page has two tabs showing a summary view of the responses, and the data from the individual responses.
+The main web page has three tabs showing a summary view of the responses, the data from the individual responses, and this description of the project.

 ## How the information was collected